 The exciting day arrives and you receive your green card in the mail.
 You can now work and live freely across the United States, travel overseas and return, and benefit from a pathway to eventual U.S. citizenship.

-If you completed your Adjustment of Status through marriage, and were recently married, you might receive a conditional green card good for two years.
+If you changed your status through marriage, and were recently married, you might receive a conditional green card good for two years.
 You’ll have to upgrade this to a full 10-year green card as you near the end of the 2 year period.

 Depending on your green card type, you might be able to apply for citizenship once you’ve been a green card holder for 3–5 years.
 To be eligible for citizenship, you must pay your taxes, not be convicted of a crime, and not leave the United States for extended periods without a reentry permit.